KTH/kursinfo-web/README.md

 Here you need to remove the .in at the end of the `docker-compose.yml.in`.

-#### Notes

 - Run `az acr login --name kthregistry` before running the scripts.
-- Ensure your .env file is properly set up in the project root to provide the necessary environment variables to the Docker container.

 ## Deploy